awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 In contrast, *minor version upgrades* include only changes that are backward\-compatible with existing applications\.
 You can initiate a minor version upgrade manually by modifying your DB instance\.
 Or you can enable the **Auto minor version upgrade** option when creating or modifying a DB instance\.
 Doing so means that your DB instance is automatically upgraded after Amazon RDS tests and approves the new version\.
 For more details, see [Automatic Minor Version Upgrades for PostgreSQL](#USER_UpgradeDBInstance.PostgreSQL.Minor)\.
 For information about manually performing a minor version upgrade, see [Manually Upgrading the Engine Version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.Manual)\.

-If your PostgreSQL DB instance is using read replicas, you must upgrade all of the read replicas before upgrading the source instance\.
-If your DB instance is in a Multi\-AZ deployment, both the writer and standby replicas are upgraded\.
-Your DB instance might not be available until the upgrade is complete\.
+If your PostgreSQL DB instance is using read replicas, you must first upgrade all of the read replicas before upgrading the source instance\.
+If your DB instance is in a Multi\-AZ deployment, then the writer and any standby replicas will be upgraded simultaneously\.
+That means your primary writer and also all standby replicas will be busy doing the upgrade process\.
+For this reason, your DB instance might not be available until the upgrade is complete\.

 **Topics**
 + [Overview of Upgrading PostgreSQL](#USER_UpgradeDBInstance.PostgreSQL.Overview)